 - Suitable for non-specialist application

 - Maintenance free

 - Does not require over coating except for decoration

 Externally – log cabins, timber cladding, fencing, garages, sheds, saunas, etc.

 Internally – timber ceilings, wall panelling, tongue & groove, staircases, floors, etc.

 Directions for Use

-Each square metre of wood requires 270ml (360ml in the case of Cedar) of Zeroflame Fire Retardant Treament.
+Each square metre of wood requires 250ml of Zeroflame Fire Retardant Treatment.
 Application method, site conditions, absorption rate of the timber, etc. will all impact on the number of coats it takes to achieve the require coverage rate.

 After treatment of the substrate with Zeroflame Fire Retardant Treatment, the appearance of the timber should be virtually unchanged.